culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/using-the-software.Rmd

 Once the camera orientation phase has been completed, the sparse point cloud will appear in the workspace as well as the oriented cameras identified by blue pyramids.

-Now you can familiarize yourself with the navigation of the 3D space and the interface.
+Now you can familiarise yourself with the navigation of the 3D space and the interface.

-For example, go to **Scene-> Bounding Box-> Edit Bounding box** and limit the created sparse cloud within the bounding box.
+For example, go to **Scene > Bounding Box > Edit Bounding box** and limit the created sparse cloud within the bounding box.

 This will speed up the process when creating the final mesh.